Otterbein University operates on a semester basis. Refer to the on-line calendar for further calendar information.

 Students will earn a double major when both majors lead to the same degree name (e.g. B.A., B.S., B.F.A.).
 For example, students who meet the requirements for a major in Accounting as well as Marketing will receive a single B.S. degree.
 A dual degree combines two majors from distinct degree programs.
 Completing a major in Finance and a major in Political Science results in two degrees, a B.A. in Political Science and a B.S. in Finance.
 Students who successfully complete a dual degree program receive two diplomas, one for each degree earned.

-To declare a second major or dual-degree, students should contact their advisor as well as the Center for Student Success to discuss plans and requirements for both academic programs.
+To declare a second major or dual-degree, students should contact their advisor as well as the Student Success and Career Development Office to discuss plans and requirements for both academic programs.